Running Start Advising

 Even though CWU has transfer agreements, it is advisable to work closely with the four-year colleges and universities for a successful transfer.

 Students will need to request that an official transcript be sent to their new institution if they want to transfer their credits.
-Instructions for how to do that are available on the Registrar's request transcripts page.
+Instructions for how to do that are available on the Office of the Registrar's request transcripts page.

 If you plan to continue your studies at Central Washington University after you graduate, you can transfer your Advanced Placement, International Baccaulaureate, and other college credits to CWU once you apply as a regular matriculated student.
 The catalog provides a full listing of how AP and IB credits transfer and provides a guide for transferring classes from other institutions.